Curriculum guideline (Japan): Legality

 The legal extent of the standard has been unclear.
 While the standard is not a law per se, court cases in the past have shown that it is legally binding to some extent.
 For example, in 1990, the High Court in Fukuoka ruled that a prefectural high school lawfully fired its teacher who taught a course in a way that violated curriculum guidelines.

 Length of study

-The Japanese school system length of study is consisted of six years of elementary school from age 6 until age 12, following that would be three years of junior high school and another three years of high school.
+The Japanese school system length of study consists of six years of elementary school starting at age 6, following that would be three years of junior high school and another three years of high school.
 At the end of the study, the student should be around the age of 18.
 Students that pursue higher education typically will be attending school for another one to four years in vocational school, junior college, or university.